ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 ```

 ## View the generated schema

-The console has warning logs related to the isolatedness of resources.
-It is a built-in service concurrency safety feature of Ballerina.

 If you connect to this service using any GraphQL client tools, it will show the schema below.